CIS565-Fall-2022/Project3-CUDA-Path-Tracer/INSTRUCTION.md

   * Part of this extra credit is figuring out where the filter should be called, and how you should manage the data for the filter step.
   * It is important to note that integrating this is not as simple as it may seem at first glance.
 Library integration, buffer creation, device compatibility, and more are all real problems which will appear, and it may be hard to debug them.
 Please only try this if you have finished the Part 2 early and would like extra points.
 While this is difficult, the result would be a significantly faster resolution of the path traced image.
 * :five: Re-startable Path tracing: Save some application state (iteration number, samples so far, acceleration structure) so you can start and stop rendering instead of leaving your computer running for hours at end (which will happen in this project)
+* :five: Switch the project from using CUDA-OpenGL Interop to using CUDA-Vulkan interop (this is a really great one for those of you interested in doing Vulkan).
+Talk to Janine or Shehzan if you are planning to pursue this.

 For each extra feature, you must provide the following analysis: